luyadev/luya/docs/releases/note_rc2.md

-The last release candiate before the final release.
+The final release is around the edge!
+But for now, the release candidate 2 has improved a few things and fixed a lot of bugs.

 + The language of the administration can now be stored for each user individual.
 + New admin language FRENCH is available, spanish is also almost done.
 Now Available: German, English, Russian, French and Spanish.